First Thai–Lao Friendship Bridge: Railway

 A meter gauge rail track from Nong Khai station runs along the central reservation of the bridge.
 Road traffic is stopped when a train is crossing.

 In March 2004, an agreement between the Thai and Lao governments was signed to extend the railway to Thanaleng Railway Station in Laos, about 3.5 km from the bridge.
 This was the first modern railway link to Laos, as a short portage line once existed.
 The Thai government agreed to finance the line through a combination of grant and loan.
 Construction began in January 2007.
 Test trains began running in July 2008.
 The formal inauguration occurred on 5 March 2009.

 In February 2006, approval of funding for the rail line from Thanaleng Railway Station to Vientiane, was announced by the French Development Agency.

 A US$50 million loan was reportedly received from the Thai government for the extension.
 Construction was originally slated to begin in December 2010.
 Lao railway officials confirmed as late as September 2010 that plans would go ahead.
 The extension, which would have taken an estimated three years to complete, would have stretched 9 km from Thanaleng to a new main Khamsavath Station.
 The station will be completed by June 2022, and open 2023.

-Since February 2010, the Eastern and Oriental Express crosses the Mekong via the bridge into Laos.
+Since February 2010, the Eastern & Oriental Express has crossed the Mekong via the bridge into Laos.
 There is currently no connection to the China-Laos Railway.
 The standard gauge line circles the north east of Vientiane, to a depot just 2 km from the Friendship Bridge.
 A new bridge is proposed from this point, to join the proposed Thai high-speed line at Nong Khai station just south of the Mekong.